Mentorship > Girls Hub

 Opportunity for High School: Start your own YWOT chapter at your school!
 If you’re interested in starting a YWOT chapter in your school, we’d love to connect and help you!
 Email us at email@example.com for further details.

-Girls Hub is a STEAM (science, technology, engineering, arts, and mathematics) summer program/activity for girls and young women ages 12 to 17 that offered a dedicated workspace in design and construction, through classes in carpentry, architecture, and art.
+Girls Hub is a STEAM (science, technology, engineering, arts, and mathematics) summer program/activity for girls and young women ages 12 to 17 that offered workspace in trades and construction, through classes in woodworking, architecture, and art.

-June 2022: Our intensive four-session of one-week-long summer programs teach girls, and young women how to use tools, build real-world projects and connect with their community.
-The program will focus on skill-building and a few take-home woodworking projects that combine creative construction skills and design challenges in response to social challenges.
+June 2022: Our intensive four-session of one-week-long summer programs teach girls, and young women how to use tools, build real-world projects and connect with their advocacy interests.
+The program will focus on skill-building and a few woodworking projects that combine creative construction skills and design challenges in response to social challenges.

 Project: Seats at the Table

 Materials + tools: a handsaw, wood glue, sanding sponge, hammer, nails, drill, impact driver, screws, plywood, and redwood dimensional lumber.

 Our Builders will have the opportunity to learn and hone creative and vocational STEAM skills with support from local STEM groups, Mentors, Women in Construction, Manufacturing, Engineering, Arts, and women’s Architects.
-Integrating Mentor’s technical skills, we believe our programs equip youth with the personal power and literal power tools to build the world they want to see.
+Integrating Mentor’s technical skills and support, we believe Girls Hub will equip our Builders with the empowerment and tools to build the space they want to see.

 Timeline: June 5 to July 1, Monday to Friday, 9 am to 4 pm, supported by Mentors, Artists, YWOT Apprentices, and Summer Counselors.